Tuesday, September 23, 2014

 10 - A Marian apparition = when Mary is reportedly appearing to a person (or several people) in order to give a supernatural message from God.
 Generally, the apparitions are given names based on the location of the appearances (e.g. Lourdes, France and Fatima, Portugal)

-9 - None are required to believe in Marian apparitions.
+9 - No person is required to believe in any Marian apparitions.
 They are considered "private revelations", even if approved by the Church as authentic.
 We are only bound to believe in public revelation that came from Jesus Christ and has been passed down to us through Sacred Scripture and Sacred Tradition - preserved by the Magisterium of the Church.

 8 - Catholics are still free to believe in Marian apparitions, even though not required to.
 The Church may decide that an apparition is worthy of belief, but whether an individual truly does so or not, is left up to the individual.